 One day, I remember going to my closet and reaching in to grab my white boots.
 They were gone!
-I would of course do the teenager thing and holler from the closet to my mom.
-“MOM!
+I hollered from the closet, “MOM!
 Where are my white boots?!”
 And if you saw my closet as a teen, it wasn’t so large that I couldn’t see everything at a glance.
-Mom would reply (from the other room mind you), “You probably left them at Jill or Debbie’s house.”
-I’d ask the girls but they never had them.
+Mom replied (from the other room mind you), “You probably left them at Jill or Debbie’s house.”
+I asked the girls but they never had them.

-How in the world did I have missing boots?!
+How in the world were there missing boots?!
 I don’t recall taking them off anywhere.
 I didn’t lend them to anyone, (that I could recall).
 So how in the heck were they missing?
-I eventually gave up looking.
+Eventually, I gave up looking.